Apprenticeship and Trades

 Covers the basic principles of alternating current, direct current, and electromagnetism as applied to generators, and alternating current and direct current motors, including the concepts of inductance, inductive reactance, capacitors, capacitive reactance, and their effects upon alternating current circuits.
 Prerequisites: APR 121 or TE 9610.
 Audit available.

 Focuses on alternating current power distribution, transformers, motors, storage cells, solid state semiconductor devices, and Delta/Wye three phase motor winding connections as applied to the heavy industrial environment.
-Prerequisite: APR 122 Audit available.
+Prerequisites: APR 122.
+Audit available.

 APR 124.
 Electrical Systems Operations.
 3 Credits.